napari/docs/docs/developers/documentation/index.md

 or [editing an existing file](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) on the [napari-docs](https://github.com/napari/docs) GitHub repository.

-You will also be able to [preview the documentation](use-the-ci-artifacts) as it would appear on [napari.org](https://napari.org/dev) by downloading the built documentation via a link provided by a comment from the `github-actions` bot.
+You will also be able to [preview the documentation](use-ci-artifacts) as it would appear on [napari.org](https://napari.org/dev) by downloading the built documentation via a link provided by a comment from the `github-actions` bot.
 A member of the maintenance
-team will help with updating the [napari.org](https://napari.org/dev) table of contents where necessary (by placing a reference to your new file in [docs/_toc.yml](#update-toc)) and making sure your documentation has built correctly.
+team will help with updating the [napari.org](https://napari.org/dev) table of contents where necessary (by placing a reference to your new file in [docs/_toc.yml](update-toc)) and making sure your documentation has built correctly.

-(prerquisites)=
+(prerequisites)=
 ## Prerequisites for a local setup to contribute to the napari documentation

 Prerequisites depend on the type of contribution you wish to make.
 In general,